Menu

 Habitats and Wildlife

 The dam at Elm Street was removed in 2019, thus the riverbed and surrounding wetlands are very much in transition.
-Some older maps indicate the presence of Jones River Reservoir here, but now that the dam is gone, the river flows freely.
+Some older maps indicate the presence of Jones River Reservoir here, or Sampson Pond, but now that the dam is gone, the river flows freely.
 Removal of the dam restored habitat for species such as alewife and blueback herring, as well as rainbow smelt.
+Mass Wildlife stocks the river with rainbow trout upstream at Soules Pond.

 There are 3 certified vernal pools on the property, and numerous wetlands.
 The forest is primarily pine, with some maple, birch, oak and beech.
 Far down the main trail, just before it crosses Furnace Brook, there is a large grove of holly.
 Also of interest, there are at least 2 small outcroppings of quartz along the main trail.